rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

     A three default values: h (high), n (normal) and l (lower) can be use instead of numbers.

+    To see what values to be used for the threads See *RTI Connext DDS Core Libraries Platform Notes Version 5.3.1*

+    - Table 6.7 Thread-Priority Definitions for Linux Platforms
+    - Table 8.6 Thread-Priority Definitions for OS X Platforms
+    - Table 12.7 Thread-Priority Definitions for Windows Platforms

    **Default:**
    ``Not set.
 The priority will not be modify.``